tke578/restaurant-discovery-api/README.md

 POST /api/v1/login
 ```

-Signs in the user and returns the Authentication token
+Signs in the user and returns the Authorization token

 | Parameter | Type | Description |